muhme/joomla-branches-tester/README.md

 * mysqli – MySQL with MySQLi (improved)
 * mysql – MySQL with MySQL PDO (PHP Data Objects)

-Use MariaDB with driver MySQLi for Joomla 5.1-dev:
+Use MariaDB with driver MySQLi for Joomla 5.1 and Joomla 5.2:
 ```
-scripts/database.sh 51 mariadbi
+scripts/database.sh 51 52 mariadbi
 ```

 Change all Joomla instances to use PostgreSQL: